Personal finance is an exciting hobby and topic.

 - Blogging Journey / Your journey toward a financial goal

 - Financial Independence

 - Debt consolidation

 - Handling debt collectors

-Important Note: You must have at least 10 posts published on your blog before you start promoting anything.
+Important Note: You must have at least ten posts published on your blog before you start promoting anything.

-The last thing you want is to send visitors to a blog that is sparsely populated.
+You last want to send visitors to a sparsely populated blog.

 9. Promoting Your Personal Finance Blog

 If you followed all the steps above, you’re now ready to start promoting your blog.

 Below are some of the most commonly used and effective blog promotion techniques.